anraman/saldanha2020/README.md

 Make sure you have Jupyter installed.
 If you don’t, instructions can be found [here](https://jupyter.readthedocs.io/en/latest/install.html).

 >I would recommend using the Anaconda method (or [miniconda](https://docs.conda.io/en/latest/miniconda.html) for a more lightweight version) as suggested in the Jupyter instructions.
+Don't forget to add to your local PATH during install!
 If you do, create a new environment using `conda create --name myenv` and then activate it using `conda activate myenv` (replace `myenv` with your choice of environment name).

 Run the following commands:
 ```